C Code Generation

 Template Variables

-char* template = "Hello {{name}}, your ID is {{id}}";
+const char* tpl = "Hello {{name}}, your city is {{address.city}}";

-char* data = "{\"name\": \"Alice\", \"id\": \"12345\"}";
+const char* data = "{\"name\": \"Alice\", \"address\": {\"city\": \"Oslo\"}}";

-char* result = replace_template_variables(template, data);
+char* result = replace_template_variables(tpl, data);

-printf("%s\n", result); // "Hello Alice, your ID is 12345"
+printf("%s\n", result); // "Hello Alice, your city is Oslo"

 free(result);